Xilinx/GO-PYNQ/README.md

 ## Shortlisted Teams

 - Its time to make your awesome idea to work!
-While you can put efforts to design and build your own overlay(vivado bitstream), it is recommended to use existing overlays form the PYNQ community for faster bring up (http://www.pynq.io/community.html).
+While you can put efforts to design and build your own overlay(vivado bitstream), it is recommended to use existing overlays if suitable from the PYNQ community for faster bring up (http://www.pynq.io/community.html).

 - You will need to submit a 2 minute YouTube (or similar) video of your application.
 Working source code with results also to be pushed to Github on or before **13th Jan’2019**.